Polytetrafluorethylene (PTFE)

 - Lower thermal elongation

-- Higher thermal conductivity
+- Improved thermal conductivity

 PTFE materials can be exposed to continuous operating temperatures of up to +260 °C and, with minimal mechanical stress, also briefly to peak temperatures of +280 °C. In this temperature range, there is no degradation of the structure (depolymerisation) which could change the properties.
 Even in the low-temperature range down to -200 °C, flexibility and elongation at break are virtually maintained.
 The coefficient of thermal expansion of PTFE reaches a peak at the glass transition temperature at +19 °C and reaches values which are otherwise only achieved at high temperatures.